Skip to main content

 info

-SQLAlchemy requires passwords in connection strings to be escaped if they contain special characters (e.g., with urllib).
+Passwords in connection strings must be escaped (for example with urllib) if they contain special characters.

-If no connection string is provided, DBOS uses this default:
+If no connection string is provided, DBOS uses a SQLite database:

-• db_engine_kwargs: Additional keyword arguments passed to SQLAlchemy’s create_engine(), applied to both the application and system database engines.
+• db_engine_kwargs: Additional keyword arguments passed to SQLAlchemy’s create_engine().
 Defaults to:

 {